Background and Setup for this story

 I walked over and knelt by the man.
 Cindra moved away and went to stand next to Dane.

 I took off one glove and put only the tips of my fingers on his back.
 Both my trainees were somber as they heard him moan in rebellion.
 His mind was unconscious, but his body knew what was happening.
 Experienced rippers felt a kind of euphoria when draining someone’s magic.
 I kept my head bowed as I acknowledged the rush I got from drawing off his power.
 Like I always did, I reminded myself that this man wasn’t guilty of anything but bowing to Mother Nature’s new plan for him.
-The mental lecture was a necessary part of my job.
+I found a mental lecture to be a necessary part of my job.

 The three of us watched closely as his ankles and wrists shrank back to normal.
 His nose changed as well.
 By the time I lifted my fingers from him, our target looked like a different human.